This article describes the differences among the available virus definition update types (Rapid Release and Certified definitions).

 Rapid Release virus definitions are generally used as part of an overall security strategy where fully certified virus definitions are deployed under normal circumstances and Rapid Release virus definitions are deployed during outbreak situations.
 Most customers do not use Rapid Release virus definitions as their standard deployment package for desktops, although it is technically possible to do so.
 Rapid Release virus definitions can more comfortably be deployed as a standard procedure on perimeter devices, such as mail servers and web traffic gateways, as the risk posed by possible false positive detections on these systems only results in blocked traffic rather than disrupted desktop service.

 Rapid Release virus definitions are not available through LiveUpdate.
 (This is the main difference between Rapid Release virus definitions and fully certified virus definitions in terms of deployment options.)
-Rapid Release definitions can be downloaded by HTTP or by FTP and then deployed in an organization.
+Rapid Release definitions can be downloaded by HTTP and then deployed in an organization.